ntbrown7/APEX-Casino-Operations/README.md

 ```

-## JavaScript Code
+## JQuery Code

-The JavaScript snippet below is utilized to enhance the chart's interactivity by appending a ranking to player IDs.
+The Jquery snippet below is utilized to enhance the chart's interactivity by appending a ranking to player IDs.

 ```javascript
 // Ensure this runs after the chart is fully rendered